UtilKit/nestjs-dynamic-filter/README.md

 # nestjs-dynamic-filter

-A flexible filtering system for NestJS applications, inspired by django-filter.
+A flexible filtering system for NestJS applications.
 This package provides an easy way to implement complex filtering in your NestJS applications with MongoDB support.

 ## Installation